Consensys/validator-smart-contracts/scripts/allowlist/genesisContent/README.md

 The storage section created by the `createContent.js` script defines
  * the initial `validators` array
  * the initial `allowedAccounts` mapping
+ * the initial `validatorToAccounts` mapping
  * the initial `numAllowedAccounts` uint

-For more detail plese see the script.
+For more detail please see the script.